Get Addiction Help Now

 The harm reduction centers mentioned above are centrally located around Chicago, the St. Louis area, and southern Illinois.
 This way, even addicts in rural locations have somewhere close by to go and receive treatment.
 Despite whatever reason keeps you from seeking addiction treatment, remember that there are medical and addiction professionals that are standing by reading to help you on your way to a life of sobriety, peacefulness, and happiness.

 Don’t let opiates or the side effects that come with them dictate your life.
-As always, there is a way to find help and put control of your life back into your own hands.
+As always, help is in your reach and you can put control of your life back into your own hands.
 You can read more about the types of care you can find on our 30-day, 60-day, or 90-day treatment pages.
 A medical expert can decide which plan is exactly right for you.
 Opiate overdoses are a serious problem, but you can at least get professional help today.

 Don’t Let Opiates Stop You